What do you need if you travel to Philippines?

 • Heat Precautions: In the hot dry season, stay hydrated, use sunblock, and wear light, breathable clothing.

-Currency in the Philippines
+Currency in The Philippines

 The official currency of the Philippines is the Philippine Peso (PHP), symbolized as ₱.